TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 Then we see functions like the following:
 - *`drop`*, which takes a list and discards the first couple of elements as specified
-- *`elem`*, which checks if an element belongs to a list
+- *`flip`*, which swaps the order of arguments of a binary function.
-- *`(==)`*, which checks if 2 elements are the same
+- *`id`*, which just returns the argument as it is

 Up until now, we had been emphasizing on the _shape_ of elemets of a type, but these functions don't seem to care about it that much:
 - The *`drop`* function just cares about the list structre of an element, and not what the internal item looks like.
-- The *`elem`* function also doesn't care about the internal type as long as there is some notion of equality defined.
+- The *`flip`* function just cares about its argument being a binary function, it does not care about what the exact input types are, or what the output type is.
-- The *`(==)`* works on all types where some notion of equality is defined (A counter example would be the type of functions: *`Int -> Int`*).
+- The *`id`* function just takes and argument, and returns it as it is, it truly does not care about the shape of the input at all.

 Now one can define such functions for every single type, but that has 2 problems:
 - The first is that the defintion of all of these functions is the exact same, so doing this would be a lot of manual work, and one would also need to have different name for different types, which is very inconvenient.
-- The second, and arguably a more serious issue, it stops us from abstracting, abstraction is the process of looking at a scenario and removing information that is not relevant to the problem.
+- The second, and arguably a more serious issue, is that it stops us from abstracting, abstraction is the process of looking at a scenario and removing information that is not relevant to the problem.
     - An example would be that the `drop` simply lets us treat elememts as lists, while we can ignore the type of items in the list.
     - All of Mathematics and Computer Science is done like this, in some sense it is just that.
         - Linear Algebra lets you treat any set where addition and scaling is define as one _kind_ of thing.
         - Metric Spaces let us talk about all sets where there is a notion of distance.
-        - Groups let us talk about sets where there is a notion of "combining" things together with more restriction.
+        - Groups let us talk about sets where there is a notion of "combining" things together with more restriction. in all of these fields of study, say linear algebra, a theorem generally involes working with an object, whose exact details we don't assume, just that it satisfies the conditions required for it to be a vector space and seeing what can be done with just that much information.
     - And this is a powerful tool because solving a problem in the _abstract_ version solves the problem in all _concretized_ scenarios.

 #quote(sub: "John Locke, An Essay Concerning Human Understanding (1690)")[